foundry-rs/foundry/README.md

 **Done!**

-For additional details see the [installation guide](https://book.getfoundry.sh/getting-started/installation) in the Foundry book.
+For additional details see the [installation guide](https://book.getfoundry.sh/getting-started/installation) in the [Foundry Book][foundry-book].

 If you're experiencing any issues while installing, check out [Getting Help](#getting-help) and the [FAQ](https://book.getfoundry.sh/faq).